ophub/amlogic-s9xxx-openwrt/amlogic-s9xxx/README.md

 ## amlogic-kernel

-The amlogic-s9xxx [kernel](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-kernel) storage directory.
+The kernel files needed to compile OpenWrt are stored in the `amlogic-kernel` directory.
+For usage, see [amlogic-kernel/README.md](amlogic-kernel/README.md)

 ## amlogic-u-boot